-Dr. Leung Wai Cheung (appointed with effect from 30 November 2021) Mr. Cheung Wai Lun Jacky Mr. Chan Wing Kee Mr. Chen Yeung Tak (resigned with effect from 30 November 2021)
+Dr. Leung Wai Cheung Mr. Cheung Wai Lun Jacky Mr. Chan Wing Kee

 With the various experience of the executive Directors and independent non-executive Directors (the "INEDs") and having regard to the nature of the Group's business, the Company recognises the benefits of having a Board with wellbalanced experience and qualifications to maintain a sustainable business development of the Group in the long run.
 In recognition of the Company's commitment to a well-balanced Board, the nomination committee is entrusted to review the Company's human resources policy and recruitment process to ensure the effectiveness of such policy.